NeuroWorkers/AI-knowledgebase/AI/AI-concept/AI-concept.md

 ## AI-methods

 ### Fine-tuning
-Fine-tuning is where you take an already-pre-trained model and further train it on a more specific dataset...  [[AI-flow#Fine-tuning (flow)]]
+Fine-tuning is where you take an already-pre-trained model and further train it on a more specific dataset...
+See: [[Fine-tuning]]

 ### Embedding (AI)